SinhaSaab/Cryptocurrency-Blockchain/README.md

 <h3>Dependencies</h3>
 <p>For running our project following dependencies would be required:
 <br>
-1)Python compiler (preferably 3.7.x)<br>
+1) Python compiler (preferably 3.7.x)<br>
-2)Installing Pyton libraries such as Flask, Crypto, requests.hashlib,urllib,json, other UI libraries<br>
+2) Installing Python libraries such as Flask, Crypto, requests.hashlib, urllib, json, other UI libraries<br>
-3)Use any one from Pycharm or Annaconda.
+3) Use any IDE supporting Python (e.g. IntelliJ or Pycharm)
 </p>
 <h3>Running The Project</h3>
-In the PyCharm IDE,<br>
+In the IDE, <br>
-1) Firstly assemble all the scripts in the same order they have been arranged in blockchain_demo project.<br>
-2)Configure diffrent nodes according to their need.
-If you are making a node then you have to configure it on blockchain.py and give 5000 port series to it.
+1) Configure different nodes according to their requirements.
+If we are creating a node, then we have to configure it on blockchain.py and assign 5000 port series to it. <br>
-  For creating a user client we have to configure it on blockchain_client.py and give 8000 series port to it.<br>
+2) For creating a user client, we need to configure it on blockchain_client.py and assign 8000 series port to it.<br>
-3)And finally run all these configruations to get a running project.<br>
+3) Finally run all these configurations to get a running project.<br>
 <br>
+<h3>Functionalities included</h3>
+<h4>• Creating New Wallet</h4>
+Creates a new wallet for any client.
+The wallet contains the public and private key for the client.
+These keys are generated using the RSA algorithm. <br>
+<h4>• Generating Transaction</h4>
+Generates the transaction by accumulating all details like sender's public and private key, recipient's public key and the amount of cryptocurrency to be transferred.
+All these values are requested from the form using Java Script modules.
+<h4>• Signing the Transaction</h4>
+Generates the digital signature for the transaction using the sender’s private key using the <b>SHA256 algorithm</b>.
+<h4>• Mining the Block/Proof of Work</h4>
+The process of mining the block.
+Using brute force, we try to get the required nonce and in turn the Hash value which satisfies the difficulty specified.
+The proof of work computes the computational complexity/work it took to reach the correct Hash.
+<h4>• Verify Transaction</h4>
+Verifies the signature generated during the transaction by using the <i>verifier</i> method in the Json library.
+It uses the sender's public key along with the transaction list to verify the signature.
+<h4>• Consensus Protocol</h4>
+Checks the longest valid chain and replaces all smaller sub-chains present on other nodes by the longest chain in case of clashes.
+<h4>• Validate Chain</h4>
+Checks the validity of the chain by cross-checking the previous_hash stored in current_block, and actual hash of previous block.
+It also changes the index of the current_block according to the validity.